Steam engines

 Coal was a cheap and abundant fuel during the early Industrial

-during the 20th century, oil overtook coal as the world's favourite
+during the 20th century, oil overtook coal as the world's favorite

 of all the energy they produce from coal.
 That means they have to burn